systemed/mapcss_ruby/README.txt

 - The test stylesheet is MapCSS 0.1.
 That's not too helpful. ;)
 - Setting tags from the stylesheet doesn't yet work.
 - Any limitations of Halcyon's parser are also present here.
-- We don't yet handle @import directives for nested CSS files.
-You'll need to parse these yourself.

 == Licence and author ==